 As a member of The Health Plan, you have the right to appeal a decision.
-You can file an appeal if you do not agree with our decision about your service authorization or prior authorization request.
+You can file an appeal for many reasons, like if you do not agree with our decision about your service authorization, prior authorization request, and non-payment of a claim.
 Our decision to reduce, suspend, or stop services will be sent to you in a Notice of Action letter.
 You will have 60 calendar days from the date of the Notice of Action to file an appeal with The Health Plan.
-If you would like your benefits to continue while the appeal is pending, you or your provider must file a request within 10 calendar days.
-You can file an appeal by calling Member Services at 1.888.613.8385 or you can do so in writing.
+If you would like your benefits to continue while the appeal is pending, you or your provider must file a request within 13 calendar days.
+You can file an appeal by calling Member Services at 1-888-613-8385 or you can do so in writing.
 Our appeals coordinator will send you the notice of receipt of your appeal.
 Keep this for your records.
 If you choose to write to us, you will need to include your address.
 With written consent, you can also have someone else, like your PCP, file an appeal on your behalf.